cloudprober/cloudprober/CONTRIBUTING.md

 * Features requested by multiple users are prioritized, for implementation as well as review.

-* Please send small PRs, so that they are easier to review.
+* Please keep your PRs small, so that they are easier to review.
 Large PRs are less likely to be reviewed and accepted.

 * Please avoid adding new dependencies unless absolutely required by the functionality.